Labour Division

 The system gives the right to anyone wishing to work, and this means that the inconvenient form of unemployment, as is possible in the present-day socio-economic systems, cannot exist.
 The social dissatisfaction with the work and income distribution that in the classical system of business operation is solved with strikes and individual riots, cannot exist in the system of this kind.

-The new system will require a higher degree of a more universal education based on the development of skills to handle an unlimited quantity of information.
+The new system will require a higher degree of a more universal education based on the development of skills to handle information.
 The new system will organize courses for each form of activity immediately upon the appearance of interested candidates.
 Also, the society needs to ensure to everybody a specialized highly complex education to the extent to which each individual will have a need for in performing the desired activity.

-The means of production find their major justification if they are in the hands of best workers.
+The means of production find their major justification if they are in the hands of the best workers.
 Work competition may ensure a much larger productivity than the capitalistic form of business operation, which will ensure an abundance of commodities and services.

 Work competition is not to be understood as an elementary power where the workers will endanger the work posts of other workers to an extent greater than needed in productive terms.
 This assertion is primarily based on the fact that everyone will have the survival and the right to work ensured.
 Moreover, the work competition will contribute to the creation of a balanced relation of the work conveniences and inconveniences on all work posts.
 Therefore, there will be no excessive need for a change of work posts.

 Changes of work posts among workers will only be to the extent that allows the individuals and the society in general to accomplish optimal conveniences.
-If an individual worker decides to win the right to the work post of another worker, this will primarily be for the reason that he will be performing that work in a significantly more productive way so that the society will also realize major conveniences, or the work will be considerably more convenient to him and, therefore, cheaper for the society.
+If an individual worker decides to win the right to the work post of another worker, this will primarily be for the reason that they will be performing that work in a significantly more productive way so that the society will also realize major conveniences, or the work will be considerably more convenient to them and, therefore, cheaper for the society.
 A less productive worker will calmly withdraw with respect, and seek another job.
 Where respect exists, there is no conflict because bravery and capability always respect one another.

-Authoritative relationship in such a form of production would sooner or later be markedly non-productive.
+Authoritative relationships in such a form of production would sooner or later be markedly non-productive.
 Productive work will be based on the principle of mutual equality, agreement and confidence among workers.
 It may be assumed that the workers in the system of work competition will mutually respect and assist one another.
-The relationship between the management and workers will be built on mutual confidence and community, which will develop full equality and abolish the differences between the mental and physical work.
+The relationship between the management and workers will be built on mutual confidence and community, which will develop full equality and abolish the differences between mental and physical work.

-Assuming that the work competition will ensure an abundance of the means of consumption that will, once saturated, lose its necessity, the work in such circumstances need no longer be the basic means for ensuring the existence, but the means for materialization of the man's natural and essential creative forces.
+Assuming that the work competition will ensure an abundance of the means of consumption that will, once saturated, lose its necessity, the work in such circumstances need no longer be the basic means for ensuring the existence, but the means for materialization of the individual's natural and essential creative forces.

 Back to Top